cionx/solutions-the-c-programming-language/1_a_tutorial_introduction/exercise_1-13.md

 We will use an array `count`, whose `len`-th entry tells us how many words of length `len` we have encountered so far.
 However, there is a problem here: the size of `count` is an upper limit to the lengths of words that we can record.
-(For example, if `count` is of size `20`, then we’d run into a problem if we encounter a word of length `30`.)

-Originally we tried to “resize” `count` if this problem were to occur.
-More precisely, we created a new array `new_count` that has double the size of `count`, copied the entries of `count` into `new_count`, and initialize all the new entries as `0`.
-However, replacing `count` with the newly created `new_count` seems to require pointers, which we haven’t met yet.

-We’ll therefore use a worse, but hopefully sufficient approach: we define a maximum supported word length, and print a warning if a longer word is encountered.
+For the sake of this exercise we declare a maximal supported word length, and we will print a warning if a longer word is encountered.
 ```c
 ⋮